Objects

 - Organizations: Domain-based with name fuzzy matching

-- Relationships: From/To object pair uniqueness
+- Relationships: Source/target entity pair uniqueness

 Best Practices